jncraton/scmjs/readme.md

-# SchemeJS
+# ScmJS

-A simple scheme interpretter written in pure JavaScript
+A simple scheme interpreter in pure JavaScript